KiFoundation/ki-desktop-wallet/README.md

 # Ki Desktop Wallet

 This repository hosts `ki-desktop-wallet`, a desktop wallet for the KiChain.
+This wallet is still in beta stage.

 ## Functionalities